Employee Electronic Surveillance in Ontario: What You Need To Know

 Can Your Employer Still Legally Track You?

 Yes.
 This new legislation does not outlaw the practice of employers electronically surveilling employees.
 As long as employees are informed about all electronic monitoring via a written policy that complies with the parameters of this new law, it is legal for employers to surveil, monitor track employees while at work.
-Under the new bill, companies with fewer than 25 employees are not required to have such a policy in place, meaning that uninformed electronic surveillance and tracking can still occur.
+Under the new bill, companies with fewer than 25 employees are not required to have such a policy in place, meaning that uninformed electronic surveillance and employee tracking can still occur.

 How Can My Employer Electronically Surveil Me?